Anti-fan

-A hater, anti-fan, detractor or anti is someone who enjoys writing, discussing, or (in some cases) making derivative works about a piece of media, but solely for the purpose of railing against or parodying it.
+A hater, anti-fan, toxic fan, detractor or anti is someone who enjoys writing, discussing, or (in some cases) making derivative works about a piece of media, but solely for the purpose of rallying against or parodying it.
 It can also be a person with hatred towards a celebrity or icon.
 Haters often attract other haters to create a negative community.
 They are at odds with the fans.
 Someone who opposes a ship (a romantic pairing between two characters) is called an anti-shipper.

 Behaviours

 Anti-fandoms appear in many forms from hate-watching to snark.

 It is common for large anti-fandoms to gather in groups, usually on forums and sites, to share their mutual aversion.
 These are coined anti-fan clubs and some are substantial enough to become anti-fan sites.

-Behaviours of some anti-fans include doxing, stalking, spreading rumours, stealing their personal belongings or information, abuse or physical harassment.

 Criteria

 There is a saying that "haters attract haters", which suggests that individuals who express negativity or hostility may draw similar reactions from others.
 This idea is rooted in the concept of reciprocity, where negative energy or behavior can be mirrored and reciprocated by those who encounter it.
 These haters are often found in negative communities and thrive off of their own negativity.